 In this course, students develop quantitative and visual reasoning skills.
 Students also learn problem solving through applications in mathematics and finance.
 Computer technology assists in presenting material.
 This course introduces students to basic concepts of functions to prepare students for further study at Berklee.
-Note: This course may not be used to fulfill the natural science requirement.
+Note: This course may not be used to fulfill the math/science requirement.

 This course is a survey of acoustical phenomena relating to music.
 The course includes an overview of the nature of sound waves and vibration, sound propagation and room acoustics, sound level and its measurement, the human ear and perception, and tuning systems.
 Course material is directed toward the contemporary musician's need to understand acoustical phenomena in various contexts, including performance, writing, and music technology applications.
 Note: This is a required course for CWPR majors.
 ELPD and MPED majors are required to take either LMSC-208 or LMSC-209.